mickcrosse/PERMUTOOLS/README.md

 ### Effect size measure for dependent samples

-To measure the effect size of the results, we can compute a measure of Cohen's *d* that is bias-corrected for sample size (also known as Hedges' *g*), as well as the corresponding bias-corrected CIs, estimated from an efficient bootrapping procedure.
-As before, we first compute the exact confidence intervals using the standard parametric approach (Student's *t*-distribution), as well as the equivalent non-parametric approach (bootrapped).
-The bootrapped effect sizes and CIs are conducted with and without correction for sample size.
+To measure the effect size of the results, we can compute a measure of Cohen's *d* that is bias-corrected for sample size (also known as Hedges' *g*), as well as the corresponding bias-corrected CIs, estimated using an efficient bootrapping procedure.
+As before, we first compute the exact confidence intervals using the standard parametric approach (Student's *t*-distribution), as well as the equivalent non-parametric approach (bootrapping).
+The bootrapped effect sizes and CIs are computed with and without bias-correction.

 ```matlab
 % Compute effect size & parametric CIs